openSUSE/obs-landing/_posts/development/2021-06-09-scm-integration-improvements.md

 ---
 ## Introduction

-Today we have some improvements over our [first attempt at Continuous Integration](https://openbuildservice.org/2021/05/31/scm-integration/).
+Today, we have some improvements for our [first iteration at continuous integration](https://openbuildservice.org/2021/05/31/scm-integration/).

 ## Updates on a PR/MR